• How to create invoices for your limited company

 Visit GOV.UK if you’re unsure about what VAT rate your company should be charging.

-It’s important that you specify which VAT rate you’ve applied in your invoice.
+You must specify which VAT rate you’ve applied in your invoice.

 What other types of invoices are there?